carpentries-incubator/fair-bio-practice/_episodes/04-intro-to-metadata.md

 not be findable.
 Metadata are machine-readable, and when they have a persistent identifier, search engines can easily find them.
 To be FAIR, your data (and metadata) must have a findable persistent identifier.
 The persistent identifier is typically assigned when a digital resource is placed in a data repository.

-> ## Persistent identifiers
-> A persistent identifier (PID) is a long-lasting reference to a digital resource.
-It provides the information required to reliably identify and locate your research data.
-> A PID may also be connected to a set of metadata which describes a digital resource.
-> A common PID you might have come accross is the Digital Object Identifier (DOI), which is assigned to resources ready for public dissemination and research publications.
-{: .callout}

 > ## Metadata and FAIR guidelines - discussion
 >